We are constantly searching the United States to find builders of tiny houses and

 built to the same standards as one built anywhere in the U.S.

-Of course once you purchased a park model if you decided to make it a
+Of course once you purchased a park model if you decided to make it a permanent

-you bought in Kansas as well.
+in Kansas as well.

 This differs from, say a larger modular home.
-Modular homes are built in the
+Modular homes are built in the factory

-factory to conform to the building code of the location where they will be placed when
+to conform to the building code of the location where they will be placed when

 completed.
 Therefore if you purchased a modular home from someone in a different